PennLINC/qsirecon/docs/building_pipelines.rst

 .. note::
-    There can only be zero (inputs come from the input data) or one (inputs come from a mixture of the input data and the "input" node) name specified for ``"input"``.
+    There can only be zero (inputs come from the input data) or one (inputs come from a mixture of the input data and the "input" workflow) name specified for ``"input"``.

 .. _scalars_resampling: